 Patricia Zilliox could have chosen any city as U.S. headquarters for her French biotech startup Eyevensys, which recently raised $30 million to develop eye disease treatments.
 She chose Fort Worth.
 That’s because Alcon and the North Texas Eye Research Institute at HSC have turned Cowtown into a world-renowned hotbed of eye research innovation.

 Miguel Harth-Bedoya loves music and hates waste.
 The Fort Worth Symphony Orchestra conductor was so discouraged by how much compostable food waste goes into the landfill that he followed a garbage truck one day to see where it went.
 Soon he launched Cowboy Compost, an innovative business that helps residents, businesses and event venues reduce their environmental impact.

-Who doesn’t know Mr. Mucus?
+Who does not know Mr. Mucus?
 The slimy green character representing a head cold is the face of Mucinex ads.
 But the man who brought the cold remedy medicine to market and created a $2.3 billion North Texas company is John Adams, who shares the inside story of how a former Kansas pharmaceutical salesman turned a cold remedy into a household name.

 Meet Les Kreis, one of the few venture capitalists in Fort Worth.
 The managing partner and co-founder of Bios Partners hears hundreds of startup pitches from entrepreneurs every year.
 He spills the secrets on what makes a successful pitch – and the surefire way to leave empty handed.

 Episode #3 Veena Somareddy: Transforming Lives